-2.6.
+2.7.
 Board Member Profiles

-Including board member profiles on your organisations web site is a good way to highlight the skills, attributes and personalities of your board members.
-It is also beneficial for potential applicants to consider where their skills might fit into the existing board.
+Including a profile of each board member on your organisations website is a good way to highlight the skills, attributes and personalities on your board.
+It is also beneficial for potential applicants to consider where their skills might fit and how they complement the existing board.

-If you have females represented on your board it is also a good way of promoting and encouraging more females into leadership roles in a sector where they are currently underrepresented.
+If you have females represented on your board it is also an effective way of promoting and encouraging more females into leadership roles in a sector where they are currently underrepresented.

-Board Member Profile (Vicsport)
+TEMPLATE Board Member Profile (Vicsport)

-2.7.
+2.8.
 Review of Board Structure

-A review of the board structure is sometimes necessary if the board feels that the existing structure does not allow for effective board operations and decision making.
-For example the board may consider the inclusion of appointed positions to fill skill and diversity gaps if the board is fully member elected.
+A review of board structure is sometimes necessary if the board feels that the existing structure does not allow for effective board operations and decision making.
+Undertaking a review can assist in identifying ways to strengthen governance practices and be more reflective of the changing environment in which sporting organisations operate.
+For example, the board may consider the inclusion of appointed positions to fill skill and diversity gaps if the board is fully member elected.